 commit

 Commit your staged changes on the @local branch.
-Unlike a plain git commit, this command prepares your commit in a way that publish can later process — preserving your local comments in the shadow branch while making the clean version available for cherry-picking.
+Unlike a plain git commit, this command automatically splits your changes into two commits: one with clean code (publishable), and one with your local comments (stays in @local only).

 Usage